Luxembourg Resistance: Underground press

 As elsewhere in German-occupied Europe, the underground press was an important part of resistance activity in Luxembourg.
 Mainly, the resistors' aim was to counteract the German propaganda that portrayed Luxembourg as an integral part of Germany, under the dictum Heim ins Reich.
-To this end, they printed flyers by hand or on machines, which were distributed to friends, colleagues and on the street, to spread counter-propaganda and to firm up Luxembourgers' patriotism.
-From February 1941, the communist Resistance started publishing the newspaper entitled Die Wahrheit.
-Together with the 19 editions of Ons Zeidong produced by Alwéraje in Schifflange, this left-wing press provided a free source of information to workers.
+To this end, they printed flyers by hand or on machines, which were distributed to friends, colleagues and on the street, to spread counter-propaganda.
+From February 1941, the communist resistance started publishing the newspaper entitled Die Wahrheit.
+Together with the 19 editions of Ons Zeidong produced by Alwéraje in Schifflange, this left-wing press provided information to workers.

 From summer of the same year, Luxembourgers working in the Belgian Resistance started producing De freie Lötzeburger, 17 editions of which appeared between October 1941 and August 1942.
 Written and printed in Brussels, each edition was transported to Luxembourg for distribution.

 Border crossings

 In localities close to the French and Belgian borders, the groups soon faced the problem of how to secretly cross the well-guarded border.
-Those wishing to leave the country included escaped prisoners of war, Allied pilots who had been shot down, or Resistance members wishing to travel to Britain to join the Allied armed forces, and this made an organised network necessary.
-Additionally, from 1943, the Resistance helped numerous young men who refused to serve in the Wehrmacht, to escape to France or Belgium.
-An estimated 2,000 people were helped across the border of Luxembourg, and several of the Resistance members lost their lives at these border crossings.
+Those wishing to leave the country included escaped prisoners of war, Allied pilots who had been shot down, or resistance members wishing to travel to Britain to join the Allied armed forces, and this made an organised network necessary.
+Additionally, from 1943, the Resistance helped numerous men dodge conscription into the Wehrmacht and escape into France and Belgium.
+An estimated 2,000 people were moved across the border of Luxembourg, and several resistance members were killed at these border crossings.